Customer Acquisition Cost (CAC)

 The formula for calculating customer acquisition cost is simple.
 However, it’s easy to get your calculation wrong.
 According to Ben Murray, The SaaS CFO, there are two nuances to the calculation that you can’t forget:

 - Making sure CAC is fully-burdened.
 Don’t just include wages for your sales and marketing team in the CAC calculation.
-Roll in all relevant expenses, including wages, taxes, benefits, travel, SEO, paid ads, swag, and everything in between to get the complete picture of acquisition costs.
+Roll in all relevant expenses, including wages, tax provision, benefits, travel, SEO, paid ads, swag, and everything in between, to get the complete picture of acquisition costs.
 And remember to include a percentage of executive wages if they’re involved in the selling process.

-With those nuances in mind, you can set up your formulas to get a true understanding of CAC.
+With the above nuances in mind, you can set up your formulas to get a true understanding of CAC.
 Consider this example calculation for a B2B SaaS company with a 30-day sales cycle.

 Another example to consider is an earlier-stage startup that is still doing founder selling and hasn’t quite built out its sales or marketing departments.
 You’d create an assumption for how much time the founders are spending on sales and marketing efforts — maybe 30% — and use that to determine the right payroll and benefits costs to include.
 Add in any marketing costs and divide the total to get your CAC.